 In 1851 the Great Exhibition was held in London.
 The next two decades and beyond saw a tremendous economic upswing.
 For the first time in history, population growth and economic expansion went hand in hand.

-The empire over which the sun never set consisted not only of the colonies of conquest and settlement – with India the jewel in the imperial crown – but also of a vast ‘informal’ empire of free trade, within which British investors and traders dominated foreign markets.
+The empire over which the sun never set consisted not only of the colonies of conquest and settlement – with India the jewel in the imperial crown – but also of a vast informal empire of free trade, within which British investors and traders dominated foreign markets.

-By the 1880s, when Britain responded to international competition by ‘scrambling’ for new colonies in Africa alongside its European rivals, imperialism had become a matter of national policy.
+By the 1880s, when Britain responded to international competition by scrambling for new colonies in Africa alongside its European rivals, imperialism had become a matter of national policy.
 In 1901 the British Empire extended over about one-fifth of the earth’s land surface.

-At the same time, empire had become a source of pride for most British people, its influence felt in daily life in numerous ways: the increasing range of raw materials and foods available; the prevalence of members of the armed forces and colonial service in Victorian society; and the great many people who went to sea, emigrated, or had relations who did.
+At the same time, empire had become a source of pride for most British people, and its influence was felt in daily life in numerous ways: the increasing range of raw materials and foods available; the prevalence of members of the armed forces and colonial service in Victorian society; and the great many people who went to sea, emigrated, or had relations who did.

 London loomed large in the Victorian imagination as a metropolis of vice.
 With its many newspapers, journals, periodicals and circulating libraries, it also became an inspiration for literature (most notably, of course, for the novels of Charles Dickens) as well as a place where it was created and consumed in vast quantities.